Hellstorm Warren Ellis – Reasons Magic is Foul

 Daimon gives refuge to Anton Devine, the head of a Satanist church.
 He never gives a reason why, but I can name a few.
 For one, Anton’s too self-conscious to be a depraved threat.
 His occult network and love of simple TV is an asset.
 Kind of reminds me of Steeple.

 Finally there’s Daimon’s relationships and outlook, him being a Hell Lord and all.
 Anyone who encounters Daimon’s powers tend to go insane.
-Even Jaine halts to trust Daimon after seeing his true power.
+Even Jaine isn’t quick to trust Daimon after seeing his true power.
 Which considering the extreme nature of his and Patsy’s divorce, those are some red flags.
 But to quote Hell Lord Hellstorm:

 I am a creature of evil just as my father was.
 But I am also a man.
 And men can change.